HoodWeb/eqh/README.md

 ```

 You simply call the _eqh() method.
 First parameter being a selector (You can use almost any css selector).
 Second parameter is an options object.
-It is recommended to run load the script after the HTML and CSS has been loaded.
+It is recommended to run the script after the HTML and CSS has been loaded.

 ### Options
 1. ```rowAware``` (default = false).
 This will attempt to find the tallest html element, in the same row.